Simple Sage, Garlic & Lemon Roast Chicken

 Wash 15 fresh sage leaves and set on kitchen towel to air dry.
 Add 3 sage leaves to the cavity of bird.

 Use a whole head of garlic.
-Add a large clove of garlic to cavity and cut 4 cloves of garlic into thin slivers.
+Cut 4 cloves of garlic into thin slivers.
 You can smash them with the side of the blade of a large knife to make it easier to peel away skin.
 Mince the last cloves of garlic and set aside as they will be sprinkled over top of chicken before roasting.

 Cut first lemon in half lengthwise and slice thinly into half moon slices.
 Cut second lemon in half horizontally and add both halves to cavity of the bird.
 The lemon in the cavity steams and helps keep the chicken tender and juicy.
 Juice the other lemon and set aside.